BlackGoku36/armory-tutorials/Save_Load_Mechanism/Save_Load_1.md

 And that is for today!
 In next part we will make it save cube's Location and Rotation.

+---

 [<-- Introduction](Save_Load_Mechanism.md)
 [Part-II -->](Save_Load_2.md){: .ml-xl-9}

+---

+If there are some bug, something that I missed, or any problem with this than you can ask me on Armory's Discord by pinging `@BlackGoku36`